-- 1.2.37 Departments should have a nominated anaesthetist immediately available to provide cover in clinical emergencies, as well as advice and support to other anaesthetists. - 1.2.43 At all times SAS anaesthetists who are not autonomously practising anaesthetists should be supervised at an appropriate level (1-4) of sessional supervision, varying depending on both their level, including their previous experience and capability, and the case or cases for which they are being supervised doing. - 1.2.45 Where an anaesthetist is supervised by a sessional supervisor, the individual should be aware of their supervisor's identity, location and how to contact them. - 2.13.10 All patients undergoing anaesthesia should be under the overall care of a consultant or other autonomously practising anaesthetist whose name is recorded as part of the anaesthetic record.
+- 1.2.43 At all times SAS anaesthetists who are not autonomously practising anaesthetists should be supervised at an appropriate level (1-4) of sessional supervision, varying depending on both their level, including their previous experience and capability, and the case or cases for which they are being supervised doing. - 1.2.45 Where an anaesthetist is supervised by a sessional supervisor, the individual should be aware of their supervisor's identity, location and how to contact them.